osgav/osgav-blog/content/blog/sqlite-database-where-not-filtering.md

 +++
-author = "osgav"
-date = "2022-07-26T14:55:32Z"
-draft = false
-image = "images/headers/myrfa-3126475-files-pixabay.jpg"
-share = true
-slug = "sqlite-database-where-not-filtering"
-tags = ["SQLite", "SQL", "database design"] title = "SQLite database WHERE clause condition not filtering rows" [menu.main] parent = "blog"
+title = "SQLite database WHERE clause condition not filtering rows" slug = "sqlite-database-where-not-filtering" date = "2022-07-26T14:55:32Z" draft = false type = "blog" author = "osgav" image = "images/headers/myrfa-3126475-files-pixabay.jpg"
+tags = ["SQLite", "SQL", "database design"]
 +++

 It is possible to create a table in an SQLite database where the columns have no *type.*